You can’t force changes, but you can compensate.

 - What is the cost of downtime (scheduled or otherwise) for 1 hour?
 1 day?
 1 week?

-And finally, a few additional questions around mitigating risk:
+And finally, a few additional questions around risk assessment and mitigation:

 - Are there local compensating controls that can be put in place?
 Think out of the box here… be creative!